dancer1325/go-ethereum/cmd/clef/tutorial.md

 * The master seed does not contain your accounts, those need to be backed up separately!
 ```

-*For readability purposes, we'll remove the WARNING printout, user confirmation and the unlocking of the master seed in the rest of this document.*

 ## Remote interactions

-Clef is capable of managing both key-file based accounts as well as hardware wallets.
-To evaluate clef, we're going to point it to our Rinkeby testnet keystore and specify the Rinkeby chain ID for signing (Clef doesn't have a backing chain, so it doesn't know what network it runs on).
+Clef is capable of managing both key-file based accounts as well as hardware wallets
+* To evaluate clef, we're going to point it to our Rinkeby testnet keystore and specify the Rinkeby chain ID for signing (Clef doesn't have a backing chain, so it doesn't know what network it runs on).

 ```text
 $ clef --keystore ~/.ethereum/rinkeby/keystore --chainid 4